Mike Montgomery (baseball): Seattle Mariners

-On August 30, 2015, Montgomery was sent back down to the Tacoma Rainiers.
-He made the Mariners' opening day roster in 2016 as a reliever.
+Montgomery made the Mariners' opening day roster in 2016 as a reliever.

 Chicago Cubs

 On July 20, 2016, the Seattle Mariners traded Montgomery and prospect Jordan Pries to the Chicago Cubs for prospects Daniel Vogelbach and Paul Blackburn.
 After allowing a three-run home run to the first batter he faced as a Cub, Montgomery performed well during the remainder of the season.
 He pitched in 17 games (including five starts), with a 2.82 ERA with the Cubs.